waudbygroup/NMRAnalysis.jl/docs/src/r1rho.md

 - Use **Optimise** to refine the integration width automatically.
 - Input initial guesses for model parameters:
   - `R2,0`: transverse relaxation rate
-  - `Rex`: exchange conttribution to relaxation rate
+  - `Rex`: exchange contribution to relaxation rate
   - `kex`: exchange rate constant
 - The data is automatically fit.